Accurate modeling and mitigation of overlapping signals and glitches in gravitational-wave data: Classifying triggers

 The presence of some amount of coherent power is consistent with the low false-alarm rate reported by a coherent detection pipeline in~\cite{LIGOScientific:2021tfm}.
 The additional incoherent power in LLO could explain the inconsistent parameter estimation results between different waveform models presented in~\cite{LIGOScientific:2021tfm}, especially since the $\tt{NRSur7dq4}$~\cite{Varma:2019csw}, $\tt{SEOBNRv4PHM}$~\cite{Ossokine:2020kjp}, and $\tt{IMRPhenomXPHM}$~\cite{Pratten:2020ceb} waveform models used in~\cite{LIGOScientific:2021tfm} include the effects of spin-precession and higher-order modes.
 Thus they can account for more complicated morphologies~\cite{Pang:2018hjb,CalderonBustillo:2018zuq} in the CBC signal than the {\tt PhenomD} model used here.

 The glitch in LLO is similar to a tomte which we have found to be recovered as a CBC in ``CBCOnly" analyses.
 To check whether a single tomte glitch could trick the ``CBC+glitch" analysis into concluding that both a CBC and a glitch are present in the data, we revisit the tomte glitch from Table~\ref{tab:settings}, perform no CBC injection, and carry out a ``CBC+Glitch" analysis.
 Reassuringly, the sampler indeed converges to the correct answer as shown in Fig.~\ref{fig:Tomte_timedomain}, namely that no CBC is present in the data, rather only a glitch.
 This suggests that the results of Fig.~\ref{fig:S200114_timedomain} cannot be the outcome of a single tomte glitch and the ``CBC+glitch" analysis does not recover coherent power when there is none.

 However, we do not attempt to obtain a background estimate and thus cannot assess the probability that such a combination of coherent/incoherent power has a terrestrial origin.
+Such a full background estimate could result in the calculation of a false alarm rate similarly to the \BayesWave analysis in~\cite{LIGOScientific:2019ppi,KAGRA:2021tnv} based on the signal and glitch models only.
+In our case, we would use the ``CBC+glitch" analysis to estimate Bayes Factors for the various models of interest and compare them to similar results obtained from data that have been shifted in time between LHO and LLO.